 If you have young kids then you know that kids like to stay super active.
 I’m excited to share a fun new Netflix show and a few glitter-inspired kids activities!

 This weekend we participated in our local Hayden Library craft fair and we made some glittery paper crafts to “sell” to other kids.
 Each kid who came received tickets they could use to buy crafts.

 Valentine’s Day is a fun holiday to celebrate with the people you love!
 These creative Valentine’s Day kids’ projects, sensory activities and yummy snacks are some fun ways to make the holiday memorable for your family.

 DIY slime seems to be fairly popular for kid’s sensory activities.
 What’s not to love?
 It’s squishy and colorful, and you can mix it up using ingredients you have at home and watch the magical chemistry transformation take place.
+We’ve made our share of glitter slime combinations.
 Here are some fun glitter slime recipes to inspire your kids’ next science project.

 Summer is a perfect time for doing crafts to fill the hot afternoons, having movie parties, and sporting fabulous summer fashion!
 While you’re watching the new movie Trolls for the 10th time, make a cute DIY Princess Poppy flower headband or cuddle up for a family reading party.

 Summer weather comes with bugs, and hiking with kids comes with scraped knees.
 I’m excited to share some natural solutions to both of these problems, as well as our fun DIY feather embellished hair accessories!